Skip to content

 CVEs using this pattern:

-The bit-manipulation primitive variant (CVE-2026-21241) matters because RtlSetBit and RtlClearAllBits are kCFG-compliant -- they pass control flow integrity checks that block traditional function pointer overwrites.
+The bit-manipulation primitive variant (CVE-2026-21241) is particularly important because RtlSetBit and RtlClearAllBits are kCFG-compliant targets.
+They pass control flow integrity checks that block traditional function pointer overwrites, making this technique viable even on Windows 11 24H2 with full kCFG enforcement.

 C. TOCTOU + Controlled Kernel Write + Token Swap